leoBitto/DjangoForge/README.md

 myprojectuser is the name of the user that has been created

 1. CREATE DATABASE myproject;  # myproject is the name of the db
-2. CREATE USER myprojectuser WITH PASSWORD 'password'; # myprojectuser is the name of a user inside the sql environment
+2. CREATE USER myprojectuser WITH PASSWORD 'password'; # myprojectuser is the name of a user inside the sql environment, use the
 3. ALTER ROLE myprojectuser SET client_encoding TO 'utf8';
 4. ALTER ROLE myprojectuser SET default_transaction_isolation TO 'read committed';
 5. ALTER ROLE myprojectuser SET timezone TO 'UTC';